-In the 2020/21 academic year I was nominated for a Leeds Partnership Award – the awards celebrate 'students and staff who have gone above and beyond to make the Leeds learning experience so brilliant'.
+In the 2020/21 and 2021/22 I was nominated for a Leeds Partnership Award – the awards celebrate 'students and staff who have gone above and beyond to make the Leeds learning experience so brilliant'.
 I have media experience after previously appearing on the BBC, LBC and Voice of Islam contributing to a variety of political debates from a left wing perspective.
 I have also written for VICE UK, Mutual Interest Media and The Gryphon.

 - Teaching Assistant

 My research aims to establish a new leadership model evaluating the effectiveness of opposition party leaders looking specifically at the Labour Party under the leadership of Jeremy Corbyn from 2015-2020.

 This model, the Partycraft model, is broadly derived from Bulpitt’s Statecraft theory.
 Statecraft is useful for looking at the leadership of a party in government but can not be applied to opposition parties.
 For this reason, my research into the Partycraft model is designed so that the effectiveness of both historic and contemporary opposition leaders may be measured.

 My research interests are: